John-Kostick/vzome-sharing/_posts/2022-07-02-Octahedron-plus-4-Twins-5-colors-14-15-07.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2022/07/02/14-15-07-Octahedron-plus-4-Twins-5-colors/>)

 {% endcomment %}
   An Octahedron is duplicated four ways by reflection.
 Each "twin" of the original shares the same center.
 Original is yellow.
+This can be seen as extending the planes of the original faces of the Octahedron to form hexagrams.

 A 3D design created in vZome.
 Use your mouse or touch to interact.